 Both programs resulted in similar rifles equipped with free-floated stainless match barrels and magnified optics, typically a 4x magnification ACOG.
-As the Mk-12 program finished up, several of them entered service as well with the Marines and Army.
+As the Mk-12 Special Purpose Rifle program finished up, several of them entered service as well with the Marines and Army.

-At some point along the way, the Army decided it wanted a 308 rifle to fill the role.
-There weren’t enough M110 rifles available, so the M14 came out of retirement bolted into an accurizing chassis.
-The newly-dubbed M39 Enhanced Marksman Rifle (EMR) was only a stopgap, however.
+At some point along the way, the Army decided it wanted a 308 rifle to fill the role rather than accurate M16 rifles.
+There weren’t enough M110 rifles available, so the M14 came out of retirement bolted into a chassis system.
+The newly-dubbed M39 Enhanced Marksman Rifle (EMR) was only a stopgap.